olafrv/ova4win/README.md

 ```

 Copy the `.ova` you download previously and `dist/*.*` files to a local
-Windows folder and then execute the virtualbox.bat => startup.bat scripts.
+Windows folder and execute first virtualbox.bat.

-You can modify the `publish.sh` script for the copy operation.
+You can modify the `publish.sh` script for the copy operation (shared drive).

-Optionally add 'startup.bat' to Windows Startup Programs (auto start on reboot).
+Optionally add 'startup.bat' to Windows Startup Programs (auto start VM on reboot).

 # Debugging